howardjohn/celpp/README.md

 ## Status

-This is a complete WIP at this point, but I will likely pick up work in the future.
+This is a WIP at this point, but I will likely pick up work in the future.